thaumazein/hcp-education-assignment/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).
+In this tutorial, you will use Terraform to provision a Docker container on your local machine.

 To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the appropriate binary for your platform, machine, or environment on which you like to run code and do development.